bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 Before moving on to creating a wallet, let's add a section at the top to display the balance of the wallet.

 To display the balance we will need a state variable to store the balance and a display component to display it.
-We will also be creating a recieve address for the wallet so a state variable will be required for the address as well.
+We will also be creating a receive address for the wallet so a state variable will be required for the address as well.

 Under the `mnemonic` and `displayText` state variables, let's add one for `balance` and one for `address`